khandekarshreyas/RobotFrameworkTesting/README.md

 To view Logs : RobotFrameworkTesting/Reports/log.xml

 # CICD
-Integrated Project with CICD tool Jenkins
+Integrated Project with CICD tool Jenkins which pulls the latest code from github and executes

 # RoadMap
 BDD Support